Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-01.md

   - Example: `Camel Case` -> `camelCase`
   - Strategies:
     - 1) Use the ideas from `capitalizeWords()` function you wrote earlier. [`str.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) the string on the ' ' to get and array of words.
 Then loop starting on index 1 (you could use `array.map()`) and capitalize each word (use your function for this) then [`array.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) on the '' (empty string).
+- ** Challenge 8 ** `shift()` this method will take the first character of a string and move to the end of a string:
+  - Example: Hello World -> ello WorldH
+  - Strategies: Use `String.slice()`
+  - Advanced: Include an optional second parameter that sets the number of characters to shift.
+  - Example: shift('foo bar', 3) -> ' barfoo'

 These functions should all take a string as input and return a string as output.